 Spice Kitchens: We’re seeing a slight increase in the demand for spice kitchens in upper end new construction “forever homes”.
 What is a spice kitchen?
 A Spice Kitchen is a small separate contained kitchen within a home that is often used for cultural cooking.
 Read more about Spice Kitchens here.

 Let’s face it, there are some kitchen trends that will go and some kitchen trends that will last.
 You can embrace them or avoid them.
 Our advice is to take your time and stay within your comfort zone when making selections.
-We always recommend that you seek the advice of a professional such as Interior Designer and/or Kitchen Designer to help you sort out the details.
+We always recommend that you seek the advice of a professional such as Interior Designer and/or Kitchen Designer to help you sort out the details and your ideas.
 If you struggle with making that final decision it may help to get multiple opinions from the experts, but always choose what makes you feel good.
 If you would like to talk trends with any of our kitchen designers, we invite you to stop by one of our corporate showrooms which are located in Saskatoon, Regina, Edmonton and Calgary.